All themes

 What Might Have Been

-The counterfactual song: the speaker imagines the alternate timeline in which the relationship succeeded, continued, or never ended.
+What might have been is the counterfactual song in Taylor Swift's writing: the speaker imagines the alternate timeline in which the relationship succeeded, continued, or never ended.
 In Taylor's writing the mood is typically wistful rather than bitter: the lost future is held tenderly. the 1 and Would've, Could've, Should've sit at the centre.

 Appears in 11 songs